Matthew Lyle Spencer: Syracuse University

 After leaving the University of Washington in April 1933, Spencer traveled to the University of Chicago where he taught one year.
-In 1934 Spencer organized the school of journalism at Syracuse University, believing journalism was a specialized form of English deserving its own curriculum.
+In 1934, Spencer organized the school of journalism at Syracuse University, believing journalism was a specialized form of English deserving its own curriculum.
 That same year, he was appointed the university's first dean of the school of journalism.
 During this period Spencer wrote several major journalism textbooks, including News Writing and Editorial Writing.

 Later, while on leave, Spencer traveled to Egypt in 1936 and 1945 and became visiting professor at the American University in Cairo.
 During his first five-month visit he planned the curriculum and founded the university's department of journalism.

 During the war years, Spencer established the War Service College at Syracuse.
 The college provided hard core courses in math, science and language for men about to enter military service.
 It was also during this time that he was instrumental in establishing propaganda as a specialized journalistic form.
 He also served as the founding chair of the board of directors of the Syracuse University Press.

+Spencer served as the founding dean of the School of Journalism at Syracuse University from 1934 to 1950.
 Before retiring from Syracuse in June 1951 as dean emeritus, Spencer had also lectured at Oriental Culture Summer College in Tokyo (1940), received the Columbia Scholastic Press Association's Gold Medal (1946), and Syracuse University's Distinguished Service Medal.
-He also possessed honorary doctorates from Northwestern University (1928), College of Puget Sound (1932), Kentucky Wesleyan College (1942), and Syracuse University (1951).
+He also possessed honorary doctorates from Northwestern University (1928), the College of Puget Sound (1932), Kentucky Wesleyan College (1942), and Syracuse University (1951).

 Personal life

 While teaching at Wofford, Spencer met and married Ms. Lois Hill, but the marriage lasted only 10 years.
 The couple had one son, Lyle M. Spencer, who was born in Atlanta.
 Lyle M. Spencer was founder of Science Research Associates, served as the director of IBM, and later established the Spencer Foundation.
 In 1920, Spencer married his second wife, Helen McNaughton, and the couple would eventually have three children: Orton, Judson, and Helen.

 Upon retirement, Spencer moved to Clearwater, Florida where he later died at the age of 87.
-He was buried in Wisconsin.
+He was interred in New York.